askap-vast/vast-tools/FINDSOURCES.md

   -h, --help            show this help message and exit --vast-pilot VAST_PILOT
                         Select the VAST Pilot Epoch to query.
-Epoch 0 is RACS.All available epochs can be queried using "-- vast-pilot=all" (default: 1) --imsize IMSIZE       Edge size of the postagestamp in arcmin (default:
+Epoch 0 is RACS.
+All available epochs can be queried using "-- vast-pilot=all" (default: 1) --imsize IMSIZE       Edge size of the postagestamp in arcmin (default:
                         30.0)